phoxo/phoxo_core_lib/README.md

 ## Image processing

-One of the most important feature of ImageStone is the ability to handle images with ease.
+One of the most important feature of PhoXo Core Lib is the ability to handle images with ease.
 In addition to a wide range of built-in effects, you can also easily add new effects.
 ```c++
 // This is a piece of code for applying Gaussian blur to an image
 Image   img;